-This work extends a previous systematic review and individual patient data analysis of selfmonitoring of BP in hypertensive patients.
-Searches of the literature were undertaken to identify new trials published since the previous review providing data on the efficacy of selfmonitoring of BP which could be combined with data from the original BP-SMART collaboration.
-Where available, these data were combined and analysed in a one-stage IPD meta-analysis.
+This work extends a previous systematic review and IPD analysis of self-monitoring of BP in hypertensive patients.
+Searches of the literature were undertaken to identify new trials published since the previous review providing data on the efficacy of self-monitoring of BP which could be combined with data from the original BP-SMART collaboration.
+Where available, these data were combined and analyzed in a one-stage IPD meta-analysis.